intentionally-left-nil/yatlab/README.md

 Yatlab is made out of 3 github repositories and 4 services

 1. [yatlab-nginx](https://github.com/AnilRedshift/yatlab-nginx) handles traffic to https://yatlab.terminal.space and reverse-proxy's it to the web service
 2. [yatlab](https://github.com/AnilRedshift/yatlab) Handles the website, and stores the data it receives in a database.
-The website is independent of the slack bot itself.
+The website is independent of the Slack bot itself.
 3. There is a postgres database which contains the data about the teams and acronyms
-4. [yatlab-worker](https://github.com/AnilRedshift/yatlab-worker) polls the database for changes and connects to each slack team using the slack api
+4. [yatlab-worker](https://github.com/AnilRedshift/yatlab-worker) polls the database for changes and connects to each Slack team using the Slack api